jeroen66124/jeroen66124.github.io/_posts/2023-04-12-remote-gaming-setup-steam-link-playnite.md

 3. In the top left corner of the Steam window, click on "Steam" and select "Settings"
 4. Click on the "Remote Play" tab and make sure the "Enable Remote Play" checkbox is checked
 5. Click on "Advanced Host Options" and make sure the "Use Nvidia NVFBC capture on supported games" checkbox is checked
 6. Also make sure to tweak your maximum bitrate and FPS.
 I own a model 3B+ and have set the bitrate to max 10mbps with FPS-cap on 60.
-This looks okay visually and also reduces stutters because the Model 3 Pi cannot handle higher bitrates smoothly.
+This looks okay visually and also reduces stutters because the Model 3 Pi cannot handle higher bitrates smoothly
 7. Click on "OK" to save your settings
 8. Launch Steam Link on your Raspberry Pi
 9. Follow the on-screen instructions to connect to your network and select your gaming device.
 If your PC is running Steam, it should automatically appear on the list.
-If it doesn't, you can connect through a one-time PIN code.
+If it doesn't, you can connect through a one-time PIN code

 ## Step 6: Set up USB Game Controller
 You can add a USB game controller If you prefer to use a game controller instead of a keyboard and mouse.
 Plug in a USB game controller to your Raspberry Pi, and it should work automatically.
 Once it's connected, you can use it to play games just as you would on a console.